1967: Sword of Israel

 5 June 1967

 After successfully breaking through Khan Yunis, Aluf Mishne Reshef’s Gaza Task Force’s Armored Infantry Brigade assaulted Gaza City from the south, catching the defenders facing the wrong way.
-Whether the Egyptian command of the PLA’s 20th Infantry Division was unaware of the Israeli advance, or reluctant to order its troops to re-orient themselves lest they give in to panic once outside their fixed defenses, is unclear decades later.
+Whether the Egyptian command of "Palestinian"20th Infantry Division was unaware of the Israeli advance, or reluctant to order its troops to re-orient themselves lest they give in to panic once outside their fixed defenses, is unclear decades later.

-This time the Israelis don’t have quite the firepower advantage, but they do still sport morale second only to the Norse Einherjar and a longer time span in which to work.
+Though sometimes described as a Palestine Liberation Army outfit, the 20th Infantry Division was part of the Egyptian National Army, with mostly Egyptian officers and a rank-and-file recruited in the Gaza Strip.
+In this scenario the Israelis don’t have quite the firepower advantage, but they do still sport morale second only to the Norse Einherjar and a longer time span in which to work.
 They’ll need to pretty much wipe out the Palestinian/Egyptian forces without taking too many casualties: and it’s not the relative loss ratio that matters, so the Israeli has to be careful since the Arabs can lose every unit on the board and still win the game.

 5 June 1967